 • /CertificateThumbprint: - Provide the thumbprint of an existing certificate (already installed in LocalMachine\TrustedPeople certificate store) to use for secure communication with clients.
 Defaults to a new self-signed SSL certificate on first installation / reuses existing on upgrades.

 • /ConnectionString: - The SQL Server database connection string to be used to connect to the Chocolatey Central Management database.
-Defaults to default or explicit values for /SqlServiceInstance and /Database, along with Integrated Security (Server=<LOCAL COMPUTER FQDN NAME>; Database=ChocolateyManagement; Trusted_Connection=True;).
-The account should have db_datareader/db_datawriter access to the database (data reader / data writer).
+By default, this value is constructed from the default or explicit values for /SqlServiceInstance and /Database, and uses Integrated Security (with all default values, this value will look like the following: Server=<LOCAL COMPUTER FQDN NAME>; Database=ChocolateyManagement; Trusted_Connection=True; TrustServerCertificate=True;).
+The account should have db_datareader/db_datawriter access to the database.

 • /SqlServerInstance: - Instance name of the SQL Server database to connect to.
 Alternative to passing full connection string with /ConnectionString.
 Uses /Database (below) to build a connection string.
 Defaults to <LOCAL COMPUTER FQDN NAME>.